PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 All human beings aspire for a happy, fulfilling life.
 For a human being, there are two important questions pertaining to this:-
 - What is my aspiration?
 - How to fullfill your aspiration?

-The purpose of education is to facilate the dvelopment of clarity on the aspiration and adequate competence to actualize it.
+The purpose of education is to facilitate the development of clarity on the aspiration and adequate competence to actualize it.
-For this it is essential to understand what a happ, fulfilling and successful life is- what is really valuable for human being: What is purpose of human being?
+For this it is essential to understand what a happy, fulfilling and successful life is- what is really valuable for human being: What is purpose of human being?
 It is also necessary to learn the skills to actualise our aspiration.
 This is the skill domain.
-Value and skills go hand in hand both value and skills are required.
+Value and skills go hand in hand.
+Both value and skills are required.
 There is an essentiaal complementary between the two.
-But more importantly, the prime need of value educationis to understand human aspirations, to discover what is truly valuable in life; and work out the program for its fulfillment.
+But more importantly, the prime need of value education is to understand human aspirations, to discover what is truly valuable in life; and work out on the program for its fulfillment.
-*Leading to harmony*: it ultimately needs to promote harmony within the individual, among human beings and with the entier nature.
+*Leading to harmony*: It ultimately needs to promote harmony within the individual, among human beings and with the entier nature.

 ## Understanding the harmony in family
 - appreciating
 - accepting
 - understanding
 - Practicing to live in a relationship
--

 ### Understanding to live in a relationship

  - Relationship is buttering oneself(I) and otherself (I2)